Responsible Fruits

 Concerned about business risk in avocado or pineapple supply chains?

 The global production and trade of tropical fruits has grown dramatically while markets are demanding more action on environmental and social issues.
-The COVID-19 pandemic and other shocks have shown that business risks must be addressed to ensure continued success.
+Extreme weather, pests and diseases, economic downturns and other shocks have shown that business risks must be addressed to ensure continued success.

 Companies are already taking steps to address sustainability risk in their operations.

 However, value chains are vulnerable to risks and shocks beyond the control of any single actor.
-Thus, concerted actions can benefit all industry stakeholders and is why FAO is leading the project Building responsible global value chains for the sustainable production and trade of tropical fruits, also known as the “Responsible Fruits Project”.
+Thus, concerted actions can benefit all industry stakeholders and is why FAO is leading efforts to build responsible global value chains for more inclusive, resilient and sustainable production and trade of tropical fruits.

 |